OutSystems/docs-odc/src/eap/getting-started/intro.md

 To publish your app, click **1-Click publish**.
 By default your app publishes to the Development stage.

-To find out more about how to get ODC for your organization, click this link: https://www.outsystems.com/low-code-platform/developer-cloud/
+To find out more about how to get ODC for your organization, see [Develop applications that drive revenue, reduce costs, and control risk - at internet scale](https://www.outsystems.com/low-code-platform/developer-cloud/).